sashabeton/bitcoinvault/test/test_helpers/README.md

   The second optional argument (may be null) is an array of previous transaction outputs that this transaction depends on but may not yet be in the block chain.

+- `sendalerttoaddress "address" amount ( "comment" "comment_to" subtractfeefromamount replaceable conf_target "estimate_mode" )`
+  Send an amount to a given address as alert.

 Basic end-user flow:
 ```bash